openconfig/reference/rpc/gnmi/gnmi-specification.md

 The `PROTOBUF` type indicates that the contents of the bytes field of the message contains a serialised protobuf message.
 Note that in the case that the sender utilises this type, the receiver must understand the schema (and hence the type of protobuf message that is serialised) in order to decode the value.
 Such agreement is not guaranteed by the protocol and hence must be established out-of-band.

-### 2.3.4 Text
+### 2.3.4 ASCII

-The `TEXT` type indicates that the contents of the bytes field of the message contains system-formatted text.
+The `ASCII` type indicates that the contents of the bytes field of the message contains system-formatted ASCII encoded text.
 For configuration data, for example, this may consist of semi-structured CLI configuration data formatted according to the target platform.
 The gNMI protocol does not define the format of the text -- this must be established out-of-band.

 ## 2.4 Use of Data Schema Paths